Smooth-as-silk key lime ganache filling enrobed in dark chocolate. These homemade truffles make me weak at the knees!

 - Make Ahead Instructions: Store leftover truffles in the refrigerator for up to 1 week.
 Storing at room temperature is OK during cooler months, but the chocolate may get a little soft.

-- White Chocolate: See visual of chopped white chocolate below this recipe.
-The smaller, the better and more easily it will combine with the warm cream.
+- White Chocolate: See visual of chopped white chocolate in the post.
+The smaller it’s chopped, the better and more easily it will combine with the warm cream.

 Keywords: dark chocolate key lime pie truffles, key lime pie truffles